 Arroyo Pescado:

 Arroyo Pescado is one of the best spring creeks in the world!
 It is situated about thirty minutes east of Esquel in the Patagonian desert and flows about three miles before joining up with the Rio Gualjaina (which in turn joins the Chubut).
-It can be fished from January 1st through May 1st and is strictly enforced by the private estancia.
+Fising access to the creek is strictly enforced by the private estancia it resides in.
 There are daily hatches and rising fish depending on conditions.
 Arroyo Pescado offers something for everyone, including pink Chilean Flamingos, Magellan and Ashy Head Geese, a variety of ducks, black neck swans, ibis, parrots, greater rheas, and condors.
 The water is extremely clear and shallow in most parts so the fish can be selective, as on any spring creek.
 The best way to fish the river is by sight-fishing.
 Trout on Arroyo Pescado range in size between 16 - 22 inches.

 The Corcovado: